Alsyahrir/PMA-FP/README.md

-# Chest Image Recognition for COVID, Pneumonia, or Normal Diagnosis aljawir
+# Chest Image Recognition for COVID, Pneumonia, or Normal Diagnosis
 This Streamlit app utilizes a trained machine learning model to classify chest X-ray images into three categories: Viral Pneumonia, COVID-19, or Normal.
 The underlying model is loaded from a JSON file containing the architecture and a separate weight file.

 ## Instructions